biscuit-auth/website/docs/src/Authorization-Policies.md

 Here is a first example token, that will hold a user id.
 This token only contains one block, that has been signed with the root private key.
-The verifier's side knows the root public key and, upon receiving the request, will deserialize the token and verify its signature, thus authenticating the token.
+The authorizer's side knows the root public key and, upon receiving the request, will deserialize the token and verify its signature, thus authenticating the token.